jasminejoe2019/freemarket-/README.md

 - has many iines
 - has many comments
 - has many ngs
-- belongs to payment
+- has many payments
-- belongs to bank
+- has many banks
-- belongs to address
+- has many addresses
-- belongs to shipping_address
+- has many shipping_addresses

 #### index